bitprophet/lexicon/README.md

     `active_groups = AliasDict({'ops': True, 'biz': True, 'dev': True,
     'product': True})` one can make an alias `'tech'` mapping to `('ops', 'dev')` and then e.g. `active_groups['tech'] = False`.
+    * Aliasing is recursive: an alias pointing to another alias will behave as if it points to the other alias' target.
 * `AttributeDict`, supporting attribute read & write access, e.g.
   `mydict = AttributeDict({'foo': 'bar'})` exhibits `mydict.foo` and
   `mydict.foo = 'new value'`.